Ponmo/portfolio/README.md

 Github: https://github.com/Ponmo/sbhs-student-platform

-Description: A Discord/Slack-like clone with websockets targeted towards school districts (each school email domain has their own space).
-Has an admin page for viewing user reports and moderating servers, allows users to create their own servers with invite-only or open-access, shows who's currently typing in a chat in real-time, has markdown formatting, allows admin of servers to send emails to entire server or to specific members, and has multiple themes.
+Description: A Discord/Slack-like clone built almost entirely with websockets targeted towards school districts.
+An admin page allows viewing reported messages, vetting new servers, and banning/promoting users.
+Students are able to create their own servers, invite-only or open-access, with different color themes and permissions.
+Real-time functionalities include showing who's currently typing in a chat, creation/deletion/reordering of channels and categories, markdown formatting.
+A special channel is dedicated for admins of servers to send emails to all/select members.

 <img width="720" alt="Screenshot 2024-11-16 at 11 25 26 PM" src="https://github.com/user-attachments/assets/55d96df0-362d-4210-83fc-2a55d163da3f">